SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 * **Custom layouts**: Create layouts specific to user groups to meet their unique needs.

 * **Layout assignment**: Layouts for the Sales, Project, and Request screens can be further refined by assigning them to specific sale types, project types, and request types, respectively.
+Similarly, the Follow-up dialog can be assigned to follow-up types and the Document dialog can be assigned to document templates.

 * **Layout status**: Layouts can be in a *draft* or *published* state.
 Published layouts are marked with the assigned user groups.